 An activity participant who violates the drug, tobacco, vaping, or alcohol rules (other than steroids) shall be prohibited from participating in any extracurricular activity for the following minimum periods: All offenses are cumulative in nature from the time the student enters into the seventh grade and the consequence will carry over if this hasn’t been served by the end of the current year.

 First Violation: 28 calendar days

+Reduction for Self-Reporting: If the student has self-reported within 48 hours of the offense, the violation shall be reduced to 14 calendar days for the first violation only.
+The student may be allowed to practice during the time of suspension.

 Second Offense: 42 calendar days-The student will be suspended from participation in the activity program for 42 calendar days.
 Before being allowed to return to practice the student will volunteer to complete a drug/alcohol counseling program (at their own expense.)

 Third Offense: 90 days-The student will be suspended from participation and practice in the activity programs for 90 calendar days.